alefris/RKLLM-Gradio-adv/README.md

 - RESMON_FREQUENCY sets the number of seconds for the Resource Monitor panel update frequency
 - The bind mount of /rknpu_load to /sys/kernel/debug/rknpu/load is needed to read the NPU Load values and show them in the Resource monitor.
 Without the mount, the NPU Load will always show 0.00
 - Your container needs Internet access in order to download the models configuration files from huggingface.co.
 Those files will be stored in subfolders of your /models folder
-- Concerning the model parameters, be aware of those:
+- Concerning the model parameters, be aware of those indications:

 | Parameter | Required | Description | Options |
 | :-------- | :------- | :---------- | :------ |